saas786/obsidian-notes-1/HECO/Pumps.md

 		-	Peristaltic
 	-	Reciprocating
 		-	Diaphragm (air or mechanically operated)
+			-	used for high viscosity liquids
+			-	or places where electrical power is impractical
 		-	Bellows
 		-	Piston (single or double acting)
 -	Jet pumps